okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-id-tokens/main/index.md

 * A high-level overview of OpenID Connect can be found [here](/docs/concepts/oauth-openid/#openid-connect).
 * The ID tokens are in JSON Web Token (JWT) format, the specification for which can be found here: <https://tools.ietf.org/html/rfc7519>.
 They are signed using private JSON Web Keys (JWK), the specification for which you can find here: <https://tools.ietf.org/html/rfc7517>.
-* More information about Okta's ID tokens can be found in the [OIDC & OAuth 2.0 API Reference](/docs/reference/api/oidc/#id-token).
+* More information about Okta ID tokens can be found in the [OIDC & OAuth 2.0 API Reference](/docs/reference/api/oidc/#id-token).